Notes

 Not on map.

-Over the Western garden wall, past the statue: There’s a narrow alley sandwiched between another garden wall to the west.
+Over the Western garden wall, past the statue: A narrow alley sandwiched between another garden wall to the west.
 Occasionally, a chimney-sweep or street cleaner passes, clad in coveralls and flat caps.

 If the Gang try and flag someone down, they get Jean-Michel, a tall ragman in bleached brown-and-blue trappings.
 He smells of lavender cologne and quality cigarettes.